-When Cold War Was Winding Down, Could Soviet Defense Establishment Have Maintained Secrecy If Social Media Had Been Available?
+When the Cold War Was Winding Down, Could the Soviet Military Have Maintained Secrecy Had Social Media Existed?

 In Web 2.0 and the Manhattan Project I speculated on the impacts modern communication, collaboration, and information sharing technologies might have had on the atomic bomb’s Manhattan Project during World War II.

 I thought about these topics again while reading David E. Hoffman’s THE DEAD HAND: THE UNTOLD STORY OF THE COLD WAR ARMS RACE AND ITS DANGEROUS LEGACY.
 That book tells the story of how the West and the Soviet Union worked on and off on serious nuclear, biological, and chemical disarmament efforts as the Soviet Union was disintegrating.

 One question that occurred while reading this disquieting book was, “Would the former Soviet Union have been able to maintain the secrecy of its nuclear and biological warfare development efforts had modern social media like Facebook and Twitter been available?”

 The answer is probably not a simple “yes” or “no.”

 As described by Hoffman, many senior people in the Soviet military establishment, brought up with memories of the Great Patriotic War and the post-war creation of the Iron Curtain, long resisted revealing details of their facilities and technologies, even long after The Soviet Union crumbled and it was known their efforts were in violation of treaties their own government had signed.
 A lot of these guys would probably have never have breathed a word even while holding a smartphone running a Twitter app.